Local Differential Privacy for Regret Minimization in Reinforcement Learning: Preliminaries

 where $\mathcal{X}_{u}$ is the space of trajectories associated to user $u$. \end{definition}

 Def.~\ref{def:RL-LDP} ensures that if the RL algorithm observes the output of the privacy mechanism $\mathcal{M}$ for two different input trajectories, then it is statistically difficult to guess which output is from which input trajectory.
-Note that this definition is coherent with the one used in contextual bandits~\citep[see][]{zheng2020locally, chen2020locallycombinatorial}, where a user is simply identified by its context.
+As a consequence, the users' privacy is preserved.